 Resource: Fast-Draft Your Memoir

-Though the market to guide hikes and backpacking trips is very competitive, it’s entirely possible to land a job or start your own tour company.
+Though the market to guide hikes and backpacking trips is very competitive, it’s entirely possible to land a guiding job or start your own tour company.

 Getting a job with a hiking company will likely take some time and a little luck.
-There aren’t many guiding jobs to begin with, and competition for open positions tend to fill quickly.
+There aren’t many guiding jobs to begin with, and competition for open positions tends to fill them quickly.
 As with any other job, put together a stellar resume, nail your interview, and be ready to work your way up from the bottom.

 I’ve guided one backpacking trip, a ten-day adventure of Patagonia’s ‘O’ Circuit, and it was an unforgettable experience.
 The client reached out to me through this blog, even though I wasn’t advertising guiding in any way.
 The power of blogging!